justJubair/get-started-with-typescript/README.md

 ## Getting Started

-Since you're in this repo, I assume you already have node.js installed in your machince, if not do it [now](https://nodejs.org/en).
+Since you're in this repo, I assume you already have node.js installed in your machine, if not do it [now](https://nodejs.org/en).
 Install typescript globally in your machine.
  ```bash
    npm install -g typescript
    ```